clj-grenada/grenada-spec/SpecOverview.md

 changelogs only list changes I consider important and interesting.
 Typos, rewordings and additions of some notes are usually not included.

+### 1.0.0-rc.1

+ - Abandon the old model and introduce a [new one](NewModel.md).
+ - Adapt this overview to these changes.
+ - Improve the markup to make the text more easily accessible.

 ### 0.2.0

  - Introduce a proper model, comprising a [diagram](model-diagram.pdf) and a